-As an essayist, Creasy is a regular contributor to Los Angeles Review of Books, Dublin Review of Books, and Totally Dublin.
+As an essayist, Creasy is a regular contributor to Los Angeles Review of Books and Dublin Review of Books.
 He has given dozens of lectures and conference presentations throughout the United States and Europe, and his scholarship has appeared in numerous peer-reviewed journals.

 In 2015, Creasy was funded by the German government through the prestigious DAAD scholarship to do research in the Bauhaus Archive in Berlin, where he also worked with colleagues in Freie Universität Berlin and Universität der Künste Berlin.

 In September 2015, Creasy was a featured speaker at the University of North Carolina, Asheville, giving a lecture titled, College on Wheels: Uncovering Black Mountain in the Bauhaus Archive.
 Archive research has been particularly important to his creative and scholarly writing.
 He has worked in the Beinecke Rare Books Library at Yale University, the Houghton Library Special Collections in Harvard, the Dodd Research Center at the University of Connecticut, the North Carolina State Archives and elsewhere.

 His research has been funded by grants from the Irish Research Council, University College Dublin, Trinity College Dublin, University of North Carolina, the University of Connecticut and the German government.